HaloMaster6482/encryption-and-decryption/docs/INSTALL.md

 ### Getting Help

+## 🚀 Applications Tab

+The Applications tab lets you securely package and encrypt an application folder or single executable.

+Steps (GUI):
+1. Launch the GUI: `python secure_encryption.py --gui`
+2. Open the **Applications** tab
+3. Select your application folder or executable
+4. Choose an output filename (recommended `.enc` extension)
+5. Check "Compress before encrypting" to create a ZIP archive before encryption (recommended for folders)
+6. Optionally check "Use password protection" to require a password for decryption
+7. Click **Package & Encrypt App** to create the encrypted package

+To decrypt/unpack: select the encrypted package, choose an output folder, and click **Decrypt & Unpack App**.
+If password-protected, you'll be prompted for the password.

+Programmatic helpers are provided in `secure_encryption.py`:
+- `encrypt_application(input_path, output_path, key, compress_before=True, use_password=False, password=None)`
+- `decrypt_application(input_path, output_folder, key, password=None)`

+Notes:
+- Encrypted application packages use Fernet for encryption.
+If password-protected, PBKDF2 with per-file salt is used; salt is saved to `file_salts.json`.
+- Large archives are read into memory during (de)encryption; consider an update to streaming mode for very large packages.

 1. **Check documentation** - README.md and this file
 2. **Common issues** - See troubleshooting section
 3. **GitHub Issues** - Report bugs or feature requests